STEELISI/SENMO/README.md

 Testing set (evaluation set): About 100 notes per category LGB, ADU, HEA, DAG, POL, RET, VCR, REL, LOC, NON from the dataset D2, were manually labelled by us for creating this test set after removing the fine-tuning set entries from D2.

+Additional details about these datasets are provided in the paper, Section 5.2.

 ## Preprocessing
 Use the following command to preprocess the data.